 I had been wanting to strip the stain off, to lighten it up a little.
 I decided to try oven cleaner again.
 I had tried oven cleaner several times on previous projects that were larger, and it worked but was costing too much because I had to use so much.
 I never ended up finishing a project that I had started with oven cleaner because of that reason.
 I always ended up switching to furniture stripper.
 For smaller projects, like this, it’s great and goes super fast!

 See how dark that stain is?
 It’s amazing to me how much lighter it got, just by stripping with two coats of the oven cleaner!
 I have seen people do this with paint as well.
-I even tried it to remove paint one time and it worked but took longer for me.
+I haven’t had the best of luck with using it with paint.
+I think it depends on the type of paint and how thick the paint is as to whether or not it will work good or not.

 It’s a super simple process and goes fairly quickly.
-I sprayed it on and let it sit for 20 minutes… even the “fume free” is stinky, so work outside if you can, with a mask and gloves.
+I sprayed it on and let it sit for 20 minutes (or can sit longer)… even the “fume free” is stinky, so work outside if you can, with a mask, goggles, and gloves.

 I taped off my mirror because I didn’t want to take off the back and remove the mirror before I sprayed it down.
 I ended up taking the plastic off halfway into the process because it was falling off and the oven cleaner wasn’t ruining the mirror anyways.
-I just wiped the mirror clean when I was finished.
+I just wiped the mirror clean when I was finished and it cleaned up great!

 I applied a nice heavy coat of the oven cleaner, and then, like I mentioned, let it sit for 20 minutes.
 I then scrubbed it with my pot scrubber and a couple drops of Dawn dishwashing soap mixed in with warm water.

-I let it dry completely and then applied another coat of the oven cleaner and went through the same process.
+I rinsed it off, wiped it off with a lint free cloth, and then let it dry completely before applying another coat of the oven cleaner…and then again went through the same process.
 I just wanted to make sure that I had all of the old stain off.
 I love how it looks with the old wood character left behind!

 I am so in love with how it turned out!
-I will be using the oven spray on smaller projects in the future!
+I will be using the oven cleaner on many projects in the future!

 I find that when removing stain from older pieces of furniture, the wood grain shows so much better!
 I love seeing all of that character shine!